 Stress-related symptoms felt in the gastrointestinal tract vary greatly from one person to the next, and treatment can vary as well.
 For example, one person with gastroesophageal reflux disease might have an occasional, mild burning sensation in the chest, while another experiences excruciating discomfort night after night.
 As the severity of symptoms varies, so should the therapies, medications, self-help strategies, or even surgeries used to relieve them.

-Often, people with moderate to severe symptoms, particularly those whose symptoms arise from stressful circumstances, can benefit from mind directed therapies, such as cognitive behavioral therapy and relaxation techniques.
-Some people are reluctant to accept the role of psycho-social factors in their illness.
-But it's important to know that emotions cause genuine chemical and physical responses in the body that can result in pain and discomfort.
-Behavioral therapy and stress reduction treatments help manage pain and improve other symptoms in ways that are different from how drugs act.
+Cognitive behavioral therapy and stress reduction techniques such as meditation and relaxation therapies can help manage pain and improve other symptoms in ways that are different from how drugs act.
 The goal of all therapies is to reduce anxiety, encourage healthy behaviors, and help people cope with the pain and discomfort of their condition.